luc-j-bourhis/blog-obsolete/content/en/fast-matrix-multiplication/index.md

 # How to multiply two matrices at peak performance?

+High performance matrix multiplication is the workhorse which makes possible the whole field of high performance linear algebra.
+In this article, we succinctly motivate the importance of that field, and explain in simple terms why it must rely so much on fast matrix multiplication.
+Then we explore how to implement the latter with more technical details.
+{: .abstract}

 ## Introduction

 This essay will discuss the principles underlying the coding of high performance matrix multiplication in libraries such as ATLAS[^3] or OpenBLAS.[^4] Those provide implementation of the so-called BLAS, for Basic Linear Algebra System.
 This is a comprehensive set of the typical operations with which any algorithm manipulating matrices and vectors in a linear manner can be written, i.e. linear combinations, matrix-vector products, matrix-matrix products, etc. BLAS is designed to be efficient on single or multi-processor systems with relativity fast communication between the CPU's and they are tuned to the class of processors which have dominated computing since the mid-90's, which are characterised by a deep memory hierarchy, the famous L1, L2, L3, … caches.